rtrichter/lynked/docs/client/cli/CLI.md

 # Overview
-This directory contains information about the CLI for Lynx.
+This directory contains information about the CLI for Lynked.